tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics101/Intro2HPC/01_Getting_to_Know_Tufts_HPC_Cluster_Resources.md

 Be aware!
 Your Home Directory (**30GB**, fixed) should be `/cluster/home/your_utln`

-If you are not sure how much storage you have used in your home directory, feel free to contact us and we can provide you the number.
+If you are not sure how much storage you have used in your home directory, feel free to contact us and we can provide you with the number.

 For self-service, you can use the following commands from a shell terminal to find out your home directory usage: